Diabetes Research at NYSCF

 About Diabetes Diabetes News Publications FAQs

 At NYSCF, we are dedicated to uncovering diabetes causes and finding a cure for the disease, not just treatments for its symptoms.
-We are approach this goal in several ways:
+We are approaching this goal in several ways:

 1. At the NYSCF Research Institute, we are using our own, powerful robotic system for creating stem cells.
 Our NYSCF Global Stem Cell Array® can rapidly and reproducibly create stem cells from skin or blood, and then reprogram these cells into pancreatic beta cells — the insulin-producing cells affected in diabetes.